 It’s a messy world and we all get the urge to try and organise what’s around us.
-But how many of us are going about it smartly?
+How to get going around this smartly?

 The solution: minimalism